npo-poms/scripts/python/README.md

 This directory collects various python scripts to talk with the POMS backend api.

-Most of them use a collection of utilities collected in 'poms.py', but we moved most of those also to a nicer object oriented structure in https://github.com/npo-poms/pyapi.
+Most of them use a collection of utilities collected in 'poms.py', but we moved some of those also to a nicer object oriented structure in https://github.com/npo-poms/pyapi.

 poms.py
 -------